Rural Connections

 • Localised networks of organisations, communities and individuals supporting walking and cycling initiatives

-Our development officers are embedded in local communities, using their expertise and local knowledge to work closely with community organisations, local businesses, public sector agencies and individuals.
+Our development officers were embedded in local communities, using their expertise and local knowledge to work closely with community organisations, local businesses, public sector agencies and individuals.

-We offer a variety of health walks through our Rural Connections programme.
+We offered a variety of health walks through our Rural Connections programme.

 • is led by a trained volunteer on a risk assessed route